Please take a moment to tell the Governor that you support this bill! You can send a letter several ways:

 Senator Patricia Wiggins

 The legislature is currently holding bills that pass until the budget is settled, however support letters can still be sent during this time, as his team will continue to analyze measures coming their way.
 Opposition to this bill will also be sending letters, so it is important that you voice your support!

 If signed into law by Governor Schwarzenegger this moratorium will be in effect until an already court-ordered California Environmental Quality Act (CEQA) study is completed and new rules are implemented to deal with the myriad of problems suction dredging causes including damage to fish habitat as well as remobilization of legacy mercury and the possible increased risk of mercury poisoning to humans and wildlife.

-For several years, the Klamath River basin in Northern California has been on the front lines of the battle to protect fish habitat and their traditional cultural practices from the devastation caused by suction dredging.
-After the today, Robert Goodwin, Karuk Self Governance Coordinator said: “We look forward to Governor Schwarzenegger signing this bill into law soon.
-Our fisheries need immediate relief and SB 670 is a big step in the right direction.”located in the
+For several years, the Karuk Tribe located in the Klamath River basin in Northern California has been on the front lines of the battle to protect fish habitat and their traditional cultural practices from the devastation caused by suction dredging.
+After the Senate vote today, Robert Goodwin, Karuk Self Governance Coordinator said: “We look forward to Governor Schwarzenegger signing this bill into law soon.
+Our fisheries need immediate relief and SB 670 is a big step in the right direction.”

 After Monday’s vote Elizabeth Martin, CEO of The Sierra Fund, one of the lead organizations supporting SB 670 noted: “Once again, this common-sense measure has earned bi-partisan support for immediate action.
 We request the Governor to sign this bill, and urge all Californians to support this action.”